Radon is a health hazard. Living with high levels of Radon is detrimental to your health.

 What is a Radon Test: Different Types of Test

 There are two different types of Radon test.
 Short term and long term test.
-Short terms tests generally range from 2 to 90 days.
-Long term tests range from 91 days to a year.
-If you are unsure which type of test would be suitable, contact your local Radon mitigation and testing experts.
-You may choose to test for Radon when you are buying or selling a property.
-Or you may just like to carry out a test for peace of mind.
+Short terms are generally for 21 days.
+Long term tests are generally 90 – 100 days.
+If you are unsure which type of test would be suitable, contact us for more information.
+You may choose to test for Radon when you are buying or selling a property or you may just like to carry out a test for peace of mind.

 What is a Radon Test : Your Test Results